 Since entering academia first on a part time basis alongside a clinical role, and full time since 2015, she has developed expertise and national recognition leading non-medical prescribing programmes and, more recently, advanced practice, pharmacology and medicines optimisation.

 She has led advanced practice and prescribing programmes to successful reapproval receiving commendations for her links with with professional practice and clinically focussed assessment .
 During 2019/20 Nursing and Midwifery Council reapproval events she was appointed as external expert panelist at events in Scotland and Northern Ireland.

-She is currently Head of Learning and Teaching in the School of Health and Social Care.
-Prior to this she was chair of the Scottish Non-medical Prescribing Network and the university representative on the Scottish Non-medical Prescribing strategic leads group.
+She is currently Head of the Nursing Subject group in the School of Health and Social Care.
+As one of the largest pre-registration nursing programmes in the UK and a large portfolio of international and post graduate programmes this is a highly challenging and rewarding role.
+Prior to this she Head of Learning and Teaching in the School of Health and Social Care, chair of the Scottish Non-medical Prescribing Network and the university representative on the Scottish Non-medical Prescribing strategic leads group.
 In 2018 she was invited to be subject matter expert during the development of the Nursing and Midwifery Council (NMC) standards on pre-registration nursing and prescribing.
 In 2019 she was appointed as accountable officer for pharmacology and prescribing preparedness at the future nurse board hosted by NHS Education for Scotland.